SlowGen/bookmarks-demo/README.md

 You can build and run the mobile app as you would normally.

- For more on extensions: [Chrome Extensions](https://developer.chrome.com/docs/extensions/mv3/getstarted/) For more on Flutter/Dart JS interop: [Flutter JS Interop](https://dart.dev/interop/js-interop/usage)
+ For more on Flutter/Dart JS interop: [Flutter JS Interop](https://dart.dev/interop/js-interop/usage)

+ For more on extensions: [Chrome Extensions](https://developer.chrome.com/docs/extensions/mv3/getstarted/)

+ How to convert to Safari: [Safari Extensions](https://developer.apple.com/documentation/safariservices/converting-a-web-extension-for-safari)